 - Loose or missing teeth

-If your pet is experiencing any of the above symptoms, please contact us for an appointment.
+If your pet is experiencing any of the above symptoms, please request an appointment with us.
 Your pet does not need to spend any more time suffering from oral discomfort.